 Our initial fair value estimate of \$119.4 million was based on a variety of assumptions (each a Level 3 input), including a key assumption that a market participant would maintain the OTA corporate structure and not divest of its Enterprise common units for 30 years following exercise of the option in 2020.
 After further consideration, we revised this key assumption to reflect that a market participant might elect to dissolve the OTA corporate structure and sell the Enterprise common units at earlier dates.
 Accordingly, for purposes of our discounted cash flow model, we assigned an equal probability to the divesture of OTA and its assets over each of the 30 years in our forecast period.
-As a result, our provisional fair value estimate at October 1, 2014 increased by \$92.8 million to \$212.2 million, with a corresponding \$92.8 million increase in goodwill which has been retrospectively adjusted as of December 31, 2014.
+As a result, our provisional fair value estimate at October 1, 2014 increased by \$100.3 million to \$219.7 million, with a corresponding \$100.3 million increase in goodwill which has been retrospectively adjusted as of December 31, 2014.
 This change is not considered material to our consolidated financial statements.
 None of the other key valuation assumptions we listed in our 2014 Form 10-K for the Liquidity Option Agreement have changed.
+We finalized the determination of the initial fair value of the Liquidity Option Agreement during the third quarter of 2015.